paul-bennett/juggle/src/main/resources/README.md

 (such as `sun.security.util.DerOutputStream` above) leaking into output.
 Just because you _can_ call a method doesn't mean you _should_.

+### Parameter Metadata

+Juggle supports matching parameter metadata as well, but this isn't as useful as you might expect.
+There are three types of parameter metadata:
+1. Annotations
+2. The `final` modifier
+3. Parameter name

+Of these, annotations can always be checked (but only those with a `RUNTIME` retention policy).
+To match either of the other two, the metadata must be present in the class file.
+This is achieved by passing the `parameters` flag to `javac` when compiling the original source.
+This restriction also applies to classes in the JDK itself, and unfortunately I'm not aware of any JDKs that have been built in this way.

+(Note: if you want to build your own JDK to do this, it might be as simple as specifying exporting a `JAVAC_FLAGS=-parameters` environment variable before following the usual build instructions.)

+When checking a candidate against a query, if the candidate wasn't compiled with parameter metadata, then those elements of the query are ignored (i.e. the parameter is matched by annotations and type only).

 ### Permutation of Parameters

 Sometimes you might not know the order of parameters.
 The `-x` option causes